TheHiddenHaku/SSCC/readme.md

 ```
 The first parameter `$vendorCode` is your personal vendor code.
 The code must be assigned to you (or your client) by and authority.
+It can be either 7 or 9 digit long.

 The second parameter `$extensionDigit` is an optional digit that will be added at the beginning of the code.
 It defaults to `0` but you can override it with any positive integer between `0` and `9`